 What exactly is Microsoft ScaleUp?

 The company describes it as, “The Microsoft ScaleUp program is designed for Series A startups and offers access to sales, marketing, and technical support.”
 The program is active globally across eight cities and has a vibrant alumnus of 730 startups.
-You can find the full list of startups that were a part of the program here.

 With it arriving in Sri Lanka, the program would now be active in nine locations.
 In fact, Sri Lanka is set to be one of the first countries in the SAARC and Middle Eastern regions to join the global initiative.
 So how exactly is it going to work here?